ZigaSajovic/optimizing-the-memory-layout-of-std-tuple/README.md

 | Tuple      | 24           | 0.84           |
 | std::tuple | 40           | 0.5            |

 The solution spans roughly `70` lines of code, which we will build up step by step in this *README*.
-Please note that it does not contain all the functionalities required of *std::tuple*, but it does provide all the non-trivial implementations (hence others are trivially implementable in terms (or in light) of those provided).
+Please note that it does not contain all the functionalities required of `std::tuple`, but it does provide all the non-trivial implementations (hence others are trivially implementable in terms (or in light) of those provided).
 The entire code can be found [here](https://github.com/ZigaSajovic/optimizing-the-memory-layout-of-std-tuple/blob/master/Tuple.hpp).

-Note that while this text is not intended as a tutorial on [**CppML**](https://github.com/ZigaSajovic/CppML), we will include explanations and illustrative examples along the way.
-Please take a look at its [README](https://github.com/ZigaSajovic/CppML), which contains further explanations.
+Please note that this text is not intended to be a tutorial on [CppML](https://github.com/ZigaSajovic/CppML), for that please see the in-depth [`CppML Tutorial`](https://github.com/ZigaSajovic/CppML/blob/master/docs/tutorial/index.md).
+Regardless, we will still include explanations and illustrative examples of the steps we take here.
+Note that all the links with the `ml::` prefix (like [`ml::ZipWith`](https://github.com/ZigaSajovic/CppML/blob/master/docs/reference/Algorithm/ZipWith.md)) lead to the metafunctions entry in the [`CppML Reference`](https://github.com/ZigaSajovic/CppML/blob/master/docs/reference/index.md), which you are encouraged to follow.

 ## Where is the slack in std::tuple